This guide provides an overview of Switzerland’s economy, including the country’s primary imports and exports.

 Switzerland is the fifth largest exporter of electricity and has a 7.86% share of an annual export market valued at $12.1 billion.

 Neighboring Italy receives 100% of Switzerland’s electricity exports.

 The global platinum export market is worth $32 billion per year and Switzerland is the 8th largest exporter with a 3.54% market share.
 Hong Kong (17.9%) is the biggest recipient of Swiss platinum.

 - Switzerland has one of the highest rates of gun ownership in the world but enjoys one of the lowest crime rates of all industrialized countries.

-All figures based on OEC/IMF 2016 projections unless otherwise stated.
+- All figures are based on OEC 2018 calculations and projections unless otherwise stated.